unicode-org/icu/docs/userguide/dev/contributions.md

 If you are interested in making frequent contributions to ICU, then the ICU Project Management Committee may agree to invite you as an ongoing contributor.
-Ongoing contributors may be individuals but are more typically expected to be companies with one or more people (“authors”) writing different parts of one or more contributions.
+Ongoing contributors may be individuals but are more typically expected to be companies with one or more people ("authors") writing different parts of one or more contributions.

 In this case, the relationship between the contributor and the ICU team is much